Troop 120 Adult Leader Registration

 4. Complete required forms.
 Necessary paperwork depends on your current status with BSA and your desired level of involvement (adult leader versus merit badge counselor or both).

-• Turn in the BSA Medical Forms A & B for yourself.
+Turn in the BSA Medical Forms A & B for yourself.
 Part C is only required for summer camp.

-Tip: Use a phone application like Genius Scan to scan your signed forms into a PDF.
+Request: Please use a phone application like Genius Scan to scan your signed forms into a PDF.

 This is much better than using a traditional scanner or taking phone pictures.

-7. Fill out the Troop Code of Conduct form once for you and then have your son do this as well.
+9. Code of Conduct.
+Fill out the Troop Code of Conduct form once for you and then have your son do this as well.
 Every Scout and Leader in Troop 120 must read and sign the Troop Code of Conduct.

 Until you officially registered by Council and your online training is completed, you can attend Monday meetings but not overnight events.